floyddd/MyBrowser/README.md

 - Save history of URLs.
 - Save bookmark and history data after app quits.
 - Check internet connection and display alert if no connection.
-Note:- Work in progress-click bookmarks and history URLs to open the webpage.

 ![alt tag](http://i61.tinypic.com/2z8wbkk.png)